ActiveCampaign/app-wordpress/readme.txt

 = 5.1 =
 * Added button to TinyMCE toolbar to more easily choose and embed the form shortcode into the post body.

+= 5.5 =
+* Added site and event tracking.
+Lots of minor UI updates as well.

 == Upgrade Notice ==